FaisalAlsaadi/password-manager/README.md

 Python Tkinter-module based GUI Password Generator/Manager

-Encrypted with AES-256 using the profile password
+User information encrypted with AES-256 using the profile password

 Have I Been Pwned integration:
 If an API key is provided in the settings, pressing